MrTuNNe/GoTOTP/README.md

-// To generate a random secret you can use this secret, err := totp.GenerateRandomSecret(32) // the length of the secret key if err != nil {
+// To generate a random secret you can use this secret, err := GoTOTP.GenerateRandomSecret(32) // the length of the secret key if err != nil {
 	// handle the error
 }
 // The secret key must be base32 encoded and without padding

-totp := totp.TOTP{Key: "OK6ZZOALZY6RNZBPM4QKD2ZFO5F3PTP56VIAXLDJLEHBPLJJIZNQ"}
+totp := GoTOTP.TOTP{Key: "OK6ZZOALZY6RNZBPM4QKD2ZFO5F3PTP56VIAXLDJLEHBPLJJIZNQ"}

 // generate the TOTP with the timestamp